beatrizdemetrio/beatrizdemetrio/README.md

 - Building a strong data portfolio

 ## 🚀 Goals
-To secure a Junior Data Analyst role where I can apply analytical thinking and data-driven decision-making.
+Seeking a Junior Data Analyst role to contribute with business-oriented data analysis and data-driven decision-making.

 ---